-The decision to remove a child's name from the Child Protection Register is made at a review Child Protection Case Conference when an objective assessment indicates that the risk of abuse has been eliminated or reduced to a level where the child would not have been registered.
+The decision to remove a child's name from the Child Protection Register is made at a review Child Protection Planning Meeting when an objective assessment indicates that the risk of harm has been eliminated or reduced to a level where the child would not have been registered.
 For example, this could be because the child's parents' have been able, with support, to change those aspects of their lifestyle or behaviour that created the risk, or it could be because the child is now safely being brought up by alternative carers.

-Role of the Child Protection Case Conference Chair
+Role of the Child Protection Planning Meeting Chair

-The Chair of the conference will be a senior social worker or social work manager who is independent of the line management of the case.
-The Chair will ensure that the Shetland inter-agency Child Protection Procedures are followed at the conference and that everyone has an opportunity to contribute.
-The Chair will normally have met family members who are attending before the conference begins, to advise them how the conference will be run.
+The Chair of the conference will usually be the Improvement and Reviewing Officer.
+The Chair will ensure that the Shetland inter-agency Child Protection Procedures are followed at the Planning Meeting and that everyone has an opportunity to contribute.
+The Chair will normally have met family members who are attending before the Planning Meeting begins, to advise them how the meeting will be run.